oasis6212/Meshbot_weather/README.md

 - SHUTDOWN_NODE_ON_EXIT: false #Set to true to shut down the node when you close the program.
-You will have to manually turn the node back on before running the program again.
+You will have to manually turn the node back on or cycle its power before running the program again.

 - USER_AGENT_APP: "myweatherapp" #used for NWS (National Weather Service) API calls, can be whatever you want, more